 • Expense ratio: 0.13%, or $1.30 per year on every $1,000 invested

-Real estate makes up roughly a quarter of the aforementioned SPYD, and no wonder—ever since equity REITs became their own sector in 2016, they’ve typically been among the highest-yielding S&P 500 sectors.
+The real estate sector currently accounts for more than a quarter of the aforementioned SPYD’s assets.
+But that shouldn’t be a surprise: Ever since REITs became their own sector in 2016, they’ve typically been among the highest-yielding S&P 500 sectors.

 Unlike most companies that more or less choose to pay out dividends, REITs are compelled to—by law.
 REITs were created by Congress in 1960 to spur real estate investing.
 They’re given favorable tax treatment … but in exchange, they’re required to pay out at least 90% of their taxable income to shareholders, in the form of dividends.